tehpsalmist/ng-tailwindcss/readme.md

 ------

 ### Configuration
 The `ng-tailwind.js` file can be directly manipulated (in keeping with the tailwind way of doing things) after the initial configuration command has been run.
-Conversely, if you prefer the command line, running `ng-tailwindcss configure` a second time will overwrite only the properties specified by the flags you include (e.g. `ng-tailwindcss configure -c ./new-tailwind-config.js` will only change the `configJS` property, and retain the original values for `sourceCSS` and `destCSS`).
+Conversely, if you prefer the command line, running `ng-tailwindcss configure` a second time will overwrite only the properties specified by the flags you include (e.g. `ng-tailwindcss configure -c ./new-tailwind-config.js` will only change the `configJS` property, and retain the original values for `sourceCSS` and `outputCSS`).

 _*Important*: The default config (running_ `ng-tailwindcss configure` _with no arguments) will assume a configuration of:_
   ```
   {
     configJS: './tailwind.js',
     sourceCSS: ''./src/tailwind.css',
-    destCSS: './src/styles.css'
+    outputCSS: './src/styles.css'
   }
   ```

 It should be noted that such a configuration will set up your project to overwrite angular's default `styles.css` during each build, so if you desire to use the defaults in your existing project (recommended), you should remove any css from this file and place it in `sourceCSS` (the default being `src/tailwind.css`).
-If you are using `styles.css` as a source file (not really recommended), don't forget to edit your angular.json `styles` array to reflect your new global stylesheet (probably `destCSS`, but more complicated scenarios are certainly possible--be safe out there!).
+If you are using `styles.css` as a source file (not really recommended), don't forget to edit your angular.json `styles` array to reflect your new global stylesheet (probably your `outputCSS`, but more complicated scenarios are certainly possible--be safe out there!).